ArduPilot/ardupilot_wiki/dev/source/docs/code-overview-object-avoidance.rst

 Reporting to the Ground Station
 ===============================

-The Mission Planner (and hopefully other ground stations in the future) support displaying the distance to nearby objects.
+MissionPlanner, from v1.3.48 onwards (and hopefully other ground stations in the future), shows the distance to nearby objects in a RADAR type window.
+This window will automatically appear if the `PRX_TYPE <http://ardupilot.org/copter/docs/parameters.html#prx-type>`__ parameter is set to enable a sensor, and messages are being received.

 .. image:: ../images/code-overview-object-avoidance4.png
     :target: ../_images/code-overview-object-avoidance4.png